LASR-at-Home/Base/worksheets/doc/ws1/ws1.md

 ### Why?

 ### Installation
+If you have not already acquired the container, you will need to build it yourself.
+In future, you will be able to simply pull it from NextCloud.
 #### Building from Source
 1. Install [Apptainer](https://apptainer.org/), instructions are available [here](https://apptainer.org/docs/admin/main/installation.html).
 2. Pull the *base noetic container* from NextCloud: